Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 4. Run synthesis, implementation, and bitstream generation:

     - Click **Generate Bitstream**.
-    - Vivado displays a popup message saying `There are no implementation results available.
-OK to launch synthesis and implementation?`.
+    - Vivado displays a popup message saying "There are no implementation results available.
+OK to launch synthesis and implementation?".
 Click **Yes**.
     - Review the **Launch Runs** dialogue, set the proper number of jobs to run simultaneously, and click **OK**.
     - Wait for Vivado to complete implementation.
 After it finishes, a Bitstream Generation Completed message will pop up.
 Click **Cancel** to close it.